 - This medicine can cause very bad and sometimes deadly stomach or bowel problems like very hard stools (constipation) or bowel block.
 To help avoid these problems, drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.
 Laxatives may also help.
 Talk with your doctor.

 - Tell your doctor if you use caffeine products (for example, tea, coffee, cola) and chocolate.
-How much of Versacloz you take may need to be changed.
+How much of Versacloz (clozapine oral suspension) you take may need to be changed.

 - Shake well before use.

 - Measure liquid doses carefully.
 Use the measuring device that comes with Versacloz (clozapine oral suspension).

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.

 - If you miss 2 or more days of Versacloz (clozapine oral suspension), call your doctor to find out how to restart.